China Eastern Airlines seeks U.S. approval to shift New York-Shanghai flights - NewsBreak

 China Eastern Airlines seeks U.S. approval to shift New York-Shanghai flights

-WASHINGTON, March 16 (Reuters) - China Eastern Airlines Corp (600115.SS) on Wednesday asked the U.S. Transportation Department for approval to temporarily shift New York to Shanghai flights over COVID-19 measures.
+WASHINGTON (Reuters) -China Eastern Airlines Corp on Wednesday asked the U.S. Transportation Department for approval to temporarily shift New York to Shanghai flights over COVID-19 measures.

 The carrier said because of “evolving coronavirus pandemic control measures in the Shanghai region, China Eastern has been instructed” by Chinese aviation officials “to divert Shanghai-bound passenger flights arriving from the U.S. to certain alternate airports in China.”